CompanyMood/api-documentation/source/includes/_widgets.md

 }
 ```

-This endpoint returns average mood information for the last four weeks
+This endpoint returns average mood details for the last four periods
 of the current users company.

 ### Response Attributes